Title 33: Human Services

 (c) The Commissioners of Mental Health and for Children and Families and the Secretary of Education shall jointly submit to the General Assembly a report on the status of programs for children and adolescents with a severe emotional disturbance and their families which shall include a system of care plan.
 The report shall be submitted together with the general appropriation bill provided for by 32 V.S.A. § 701.
 The system of care plan shall:

 (1) identify the characteristics and number of children and adolescents with a severe emotional disturbance in need of appropriate services, describe the educational, residential, mental health or other treatment services needed, describe currently available programs and resources, recommend a plan to meet the needs of such children, recommend priorities for the continuation or development of programs and resources, and make an assessment of the success of such programs; and

 (2) provide information as available on the extent to which children and adolescents with a severe emotional disturbance have not received services, the characteristics and number of those children and adolescents who have not received services and recommendations on how to address their identified needs.

-(e) Nothing contained in this chapter shall be construed to diminish the rights of children with disabilities, their parents, guardians or surrogate parents under federal or state law including but not limited to confidentiality, consent for services and evaluation, and parental involvement.
+(d) Nothing contained in this chapter shall be construed to diminish the rights of children with disabilities, their parents, guardians, or surrogate parents under federal or state law, including confidentiality, consent for services and evaluation, and parental involvement.